uspki/policies/certificate-policy.md

 **Required/Optional/Prohibited:**
 Required if subject:organizationName is present.
 Optional if subject:organizationName is absent.
-**Contents:** If present, the subject:countryName field SHALL contain US.
+**Contents:** If present, the subject:countryName field shall contain US.

 i. **Certificate Field:** subject:organizationalUnitName
 **Required/Optional/Prohibited:** Prohibited

 j. **Other Subject Attributes**
-All other optional attributes, for the subject field, SHALL NOT be included.
+All other optional attributes, for the subject field, shall not be included.
-Optional attributes MUST NOT contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+Optional attributes shall not contain metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.

 #### 7.1.4.3.
 Subject Information - Root Certificates and Subordinate CA Certificates
 By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.